AntonioMaccarini/dockerize-react-node-postgres-nginx-application/Readme.md

 If you choose the "Post User" option, you will be directed to http://localhost:8000/post.
 Here, you can create a new user, which will be recorded in our running Postgres database.

-In summary, the process involves the frontend sending a request to Nginx, which proxies the request to the backend.
-Since it has the /api route, Nginx acts as a proxy and forwards the request to the backend.
-The backend processes the request, saves data into the database, and generates a response.
-The response is then sent back to the frontend through Nginx.
+In summary, the process involves the front-end sending a request to Nginx, which proxies the request to the back-end.
+Since it has the /api route, Nginx acts as a proxy and forwards the request to the back-end.
+The back-end processes the request, saves data into the database, and generates a response.
+The response is then sent back to the front-end through Nginx.

 Let's create an example: